joedski/musings/Talks/2019-10-03 - How To Write Vue Mixins/OUTLINE_R0.md

     - Create them either at instantiation time or in a lifecycle hook.
     - Do any clean up if necessary.
 - For some things, maybe even just using a Component with a Scoped Default Slot will do: `<foo-bar :prop="some.value" v-slot="{ foo, bar }">...</foo-bar>`.
+- If you need shared state and don't want to involve a bunch of prop/event wiring, consider a Vuex module over a mixin.

 ### If You Have To, Then Make a Controller